OpenRiak/riak_kv/docs/BuildAndScaleClusterGuide.md

 Cluster changes to sharing a cluster require the staging of `leave` requests.
 These plans may result in two-phase transition plan - where in the first phase the leaving node simply offloads its vnodes to safe nodes (given the targets), and in the second phase the remaining nodes shuffle vnodes to ensure a better balance of load.

-If the first phase creates an unsafe situation, where a remaining node has higher proportion of the disk space than it can support, an alternative plane can be made by using the `full_rebalance_on_leave` configuration option.
+If the first phase creates an unsafe situation, where a remaining node has higher proportion of the disk space than it can support, an alternative plan can be made by using the `full_rebalance_on_leave` configuration option.
 With this option, a single-phase transition is planned based on an ideal plan for the new layout, and a broader shuffle will occur bypassing the first phase (although this will lead to more handoff events).
 This should always be enabled when using `choose_claim_v4`.